realitymod/Manual/en/the_squad_leader.md

 * Must be placed within 200m of a FOB / hideout and at least 200m away from the team's CO-Post and 50m away from Vehicle Depot.
 * 2 large supply crates must be within 200m.
 * A maximum of 9 other foxholes, sandbags or segments of razor wire are within 200m and on that FOB.
-* The team can have up to 60 foxholes, sandbag-walls, segments of razor wire in total.
+* The team can have up to 60 foxholes, sandbag-walls, segments of razor wires in total.

+{% figure "../assets/razorwire.png" %}
+{% endfigure %}

 **Roadblock \(unconventional forces\):** A 5m or 10m \(right or left click\) wide road block of garbage.
 Requirements and limitations: